 A true benefit of Ooma Office is that each user receives a unique direct-dial number instead of an extension.
 This can add a level of professionalism to a business while making it easier for customers to reach your team.
 If you have a number you’re passionate about, Ooma often waives the fee for porting it over.

 Most of Ooma’s best features are only available in the Pro plan.
 That being said, all your users have access to a personal direct-dial number no matter which package you choose.
+Read our Ooma Office review to learn more about its pricing and features.

 - Desktop and mobile app